-- 5.6.1 Waste is often seen as a by-product of living, to be disposed of by the cheapest possible method.
-Bradford has traditionally been reliant upon sending waste to landfill sites outside the District and there is limited infrastructure to deal with waste by any other means. - 5.6.2 However, the policy direction for waste management is changing.
-The European Waste Framework Directives requires appropriate measures to prevent or reduce of waste production and its harmfulness and secondly the recovery of waste by means of recycling, re-use or reclamation or any other process with a view to extracting secondary raw materials, or the use of waste as a source of energy. - 5.6.3 This European guidance is subsequently delegated to a national level through the Waste (England and Wales) Regulations 2011, and Planning Policy Statement 10, which set out how England will meet the European directives on waste and deliver a shift towards a more sustainable management of waste at a local level. - 5.6.4 In an effort to achieve greater sustainability and self sufficiency, the current approach to waste management is no longer acceptable.
-It is essential that greater emphasis is placed on avoiding waste production and managing waste produced in the most sustainable way, making use of waste as a resource and only disposing of the residue that has no value. - 5.6.5 The policies of the Core Strategy will encourage the promotion of the sustainable management of waste and recycling within the district in line with national guidance. - 5.6.6 In particular the policies seek to minimise the negative effects of the generation and management of waste on human health and the environment.
-This reflects the need to reduce the use of resources, and favour the practical application of the waste hierarchy. - 5.6.7 Policy WM1 creates a strategic planning framework to minimise the negative effects of the generation and management of waste on human health and the environment.
+Introduction 5.6.1 Waste is often seen as a by-product of living, to be disposed of by the cheapest possible method.
+Bradford has traditionally been reliant upon sending waste to landfill sites outside the District and there is limited waste management infrastructure within the Bradford District to deal with certain types of waste, in particular Local Authority Collected Waste (LACW) and Commercial and Industrial Waste by any other means.
+However, the policy direction for waste management has changed over the years.
+The 5.6.2 European Waste Framework Directive 2008 requires appropriate measures to prevent or reduce of waste production and its harmfulness and secondly the recovery of waste by means of recycling, re-use or reclamation or any other process with a view to extracting secondary raw materials, or the use of waste as a source of energy.
+This European guidance is subsequently delegated to a national level through the Waste 5.6.3 (England and Wales) Regulations 2011, National Planning Policy for Waste (NPPW) Oct 2014 and the Waste Management Plan for England Dec 2013, which set out how England will meet the European directives on waste and deliver a shift towards a more sustainable management of waste at a local level.
+In an effort to achieve greater sustainability and net self sufficiency, the approach to waste 5.6.4 management needs to improve and change further.
+It is essential that greater emphasis is placed on avoiding waste production and managing waste produced in the most sustainable way, making use of waste as a resource and only disposing of the residue that has no value.
+5.6.5 The policies of the Core Strategy will encourage the promotion of the sustainable management of waste and recycling within the District in line with national guidance.
+5.6.6 In particular the policies seek to minimise the negative effects of the generation and management of waste on human health and the environment.
+This reflects the need to reduce the use of resources, and favour the practical application of the waste hierarchy.
+5.6.7 Policy WM1 creates a strategic planning framework to minimise the negative effects of the generation and management of waste on human health and the environment.
 It further states that waste policy should encourage a reduced use of resources, and favours the practical application of the waste hierarchy.
 One of the primary mechanisms of applying this application is the delivery of an adequate range of waste management facilities to ensure waste is treated and disposed of in a sustainable and environmentally acceptable way, balancing the economic, social and environmental needs of the District.
-A range of new facilities shall be needed to deal with tonnages of Commercial and Industrial (C&I) and Solid Municipal Waste (MSW Council Collected Waste) arisings. - 5.6.8 Policies WM1 and WM2 seek to support the delivery waste management facilities, which aid in the movement of waste up the hierarchy, are considered critical infrastructure and support sustainable growth and sustainable communities, in line with Core Strategy Objectives 3 and 16.
+A range of new facilities shall be needed to deal with tonnages of Commercial and Industrial (C&I) and Local Authority Collected Waste (LACW) arisings.
+5.6.8 Policies WM1 and WM2 seek to support the delivery waste management facilities, which aid in the movement of waste up the hierarchy, are considered critical infrastructure and support sustainable growth and sustainable communities, in line with Core Strategy

+Objectives 3 and 16.